ClusterHQ/flocker/docs/gettinginvolved/infrastructure/vagrant.rst

 Building
 ^^^^^^^^

+BuildBot builds a tutorial box for each branch, and a development box for each change to ``master``.

-To build one of the above boxes, install the necessary Vagrant plugins and run the :file:`build` script in the corresponding directory.
+To build one of the above boxes locally, install the necessary Vagrant plugins and run the :file:`build` script in the corresponding directory.

 To build the development box, install the necessary Vagrant plugins as follows: